qosf/monthly-challenges/README.md

 ## Submission

 - Please fork this repository and use that to work on your solutions to the challenges.
 	- Follow the folder structure that you see here.
-For each challenge, create a directory in your repo called `challenge-xx/community`, where xx is the challenge number.
+For each challenge, create a directory in your repo called `challenge-xx`, where xx is the challenge number.
 	- Under this directory, create a folder with your github username (all lowercase, separated-by-hyphens).
 Your solution goes into this directory.
 - If you complete a challenge and want to "submit" your solution, raise a Pull Request (PR) from your repo to ours.
 - If your solutions works, we'll merge it to our repo.